IRNAS/irnas-neoden_k1830-tools/communication/README.md

 0010   44 00 00 61 44 00 a0 8c 45 00 a0 8c 45            D..aD...E...E
 ```

-# Communicating with 192.168.1.33 - Feeder
+# Communicating with 192.168.1.33/34 - Feeder
-Communication only happens upon request, appears that the byte in sequence to trigger the feeder must be set to 01 to trigger it.
+Communication only happens upon request, appears that the byte in sequence to trigger the feeder must be set to 01 to open the air valve and 255 to close it.
+Back feeders have things turned around, where position 0 in the array deos nothing and position 1 turns on feeder 66.

 Feeder 0 trigger request as a 36 byte packet:
 ```